Roger Clarke's Web-Site

 It is important to appreciate the distinction between this concept and the many other senses in which the word 'perspective' is used in the IS discipline.
 In particular, we are not referring to epistemological, ontological or nomological assumptions.
 Nor are we referring to positivism, interpretivism or other approaches to research.
 Similarly, our concern is not with the theoretical perspective, or 'lens', adopted by the researcher.
 Our concern is instead with the stakeholder whose interests are recognised as objectives and whose value-set permeates the researcher's view of the phenomena.
 In a metaphorical sense, researcher perspective is the angle of view from which phenomena are observed, or the entity through whose eyes the phenomena are perceived.

 A wide variety of such viewpoints are possible.
 Whichever viewpoint the researcher selects will, during the conception, design and conduct of the research, privilege the interests of one or more stakeholders.
-This is because the adoption of a particular viewpoint necessarily involves consciously or unconsciously favouring the value-set of that entity or category of entities over those of other stakeholders.
+This is because the adoption of a particular viewpoint necessarily involves consciously or unconsciously favouring the value-set of that stakeholder or category of stakeholders over those of other stakeholders.
 Where value-conflicts arise, priority is accorded to the values of the chosen stakeholder.
 These conflicts are often not merely zero-sum trade-offs on a single dimension, but involve values on orthogonal dimensions.
-For example, a corporation's interests are mostly economic in nature, whereas public sector and advocacy organisations may focus instead on social issues and/or environmental concerns.
+For example, a for-profit corporation's interests are mostly economic in nature, whereas not-for-profit, public sector and advocacy organisations may focus instead on social issues and/or environmental concerns.
 The issue of dimensions is further considered in a subsequent section.

-Searches for terms associated with the concept of researcher perspective have been largely unsuccessful, in both text-books on research and in journal articles dealing with research process.
+Our searches for terms associated with the concept of researcher perspective have been largely unsuccessful, in both text-books on research and in articles dealing with research process.
 Searches in leading IS journals identify limited usage in the sense described here.
 Important exceptions include Boland & Tenkasi (1995) and Constantinides et al. (2012).
 As Boland & Tenkasi explain, "perception is only accomplished through a perspective ...
 Unexpected events or findings can only be recognized as such from within a perspective" (1995, p.354).

 A researcher perspective is quite distinct from an 'object of study' or a 'unit of study'.
 The 'object of study' is the set of phenomena that the researcher observes, whereas 'unit of study' refers to the level of granularity of the observation.
 Researcher perspective, on the other hand, refers to the direction or orientation from which the observations of the phenomena are undertaken.
 Hence, a researcher adopts a perspective from which observations are made of an object of study, at a level of abstraction called the unit of study, together with a method that enables the collection and analysis of data.
 In the diagrammatic representation in Figure 1, the first segment depicts the inter-relationships among the methodological concepts, and the second segment provides an example, whereby a particular research project adopts the perspective of the system sponsor, with the researcher observing the activities of a work-group through the lens of the Technology Acceptance Model (TAM) (Davis, 1989).